vvanurag/vvanurag.github.io/_pages/about.md

   - /about.html
 ---

+THis is edited.
 I am currently working as Senior Data Scientist at Capgemini Engineering working in the field of Life Sciences.
 I do research and help client companies in building data-driven solutions.
 I am currently focussing on use of quantum computing and machine learning to accelerate the developments in energy (battery material discovery) and aerospace sector.

 Previously I worked as a Data Scientist and Scientific Software Developer at the [Image and Data Analysis Facility](https://www.dzne.de/en/research/core-facilities/image-and-data-analysisfacility) at German Center for Neurodegenerative Diseases (DZNE).
 At DZNE, I used state of the art computer vision and machine learning tools to understand the factors leading to neurodegenerative diseases.
 We collaborated with several large pharmaseuticals for testing ex-vivo models for drug development.